Kingdom of Iberia: Pharnavaz I and his descendants

 Pharnavaz, victorious in a power struggle, became the first king of Iberia (c.
 302 – c.
 237 BC).
-According to the later Georgian chronicles, after driving back an invasion, he subjugated the neighboring areas, including a significant part of the western Georgian state of Colchis (locally known as Egrisi), and seems to have secured recognition of the newly founded state by the Seleucids of Syria.
-Pharnavaz is also said to have built a major citadel, the Armaztsikhe, and a temple to the god Armazi, and to have created a new system of administration, subdividing the country into several counties called saeristavos.
+According to later Georgian chronicles, after repelling an invasion, he subjugated neighboring regions, including a significant part of the western Georgian state of Colchis (locally known as Egrisi), and appears to have secured recognition of the newly founded state by the Seleucids of Syria.
+Pharnavaz is also credited with building a major citadel, Armaztsikhe, erecting a temple to the god Armazi, and creating a new administrative system by subdividing the country into counties known as saeristavos.

-His successors controlled the mountain passes of the Caucasus, with the Daryal (also known as the Iberian Gates) being the most important of them.
+His successors controlled the mountain passes of the Caucasus, with the Daryal Pass (also known as the Iberian Gates) being the most important.

-The period following this time of prosperity was one of incessant warfare as Iberia was forced to defend against numerous invasions into its territories.
-Some southern parts of Iberia, that were conquered from the Kingdom of Armenia, in the 2nd century BC were reunited to Armenia and the Colchian lands seceded to form separate princedoms (sceptuchoi).
-At the end of the 2nd century BC, the Pharnavazid king Pharnajom was dethroned by his own subjects, after converting to Zoroastrianism, and the crown given to the Armenian prince Artaxias who ascended the Iberian throne in 93 BC, establishing the Artaxiad dynasty of Iberia.
+The period following this prosperity was marked by incessant warfare, as Iberia was forced to defend its territories against numerous invasions.
+Some southern regions of Iberia, conquered from the Kingdom of Armenia in the 2nd century BC, were reunited with Armenia, while Colchian lands seceded to form separate princedoms (sceptuchoi).
+At the end of the 2nd century BC, the Pharnavazid king Pharnajom was dethroned by his subjects after converting to Zoroastrianism, and the crown was given to the Armenian prince Artaxias, who ascended the Iberian throne in 93 BC, establishing the Artaxiad dynasty of Iberia.